 - Email campaigns (including transactional emails).

-For best results, have the QA team work with the UX team to develop these guidelines.
-For example, here are some categories that you might find on a set of guidelines (plus, where applicable, links to CXL articles where you can learn more):
+Here are the main categories that you might find in website QA guidelines (plus, where applicable, links to CXL articles where you can learn more):

 - Error messages;